kubestash/docs/docs/guides/auto-backup/pvc/index.md

 **Create PersistentVolume:**

-We have deployed an NFS server in `storage` namespace and it is accessible through a Service named `nfs-service`.
+We have deployed an NFS server in `storage` namespace, and it is accessible through a Service named `nfs-service`.
 Now, we are going to create a PV that uses the NFS server as storage.

 Below is the YAML of the PV that we are going to create,